EXCLUSIVE-Ancora Holdings urges Green Plains to put itself up for sale - letter

 "It is our belief that Green Plains' ties to the ethanol industry are masking the value of its strategic and highly competitive co-products," Ancora wrote.

-The investment firm noted its "positive dialogue" with the company and praised the board and management for moves that have helped Green Plains transition from an ethanol-dependant producer.
+Ancoranoted its "positive dialogue" with the company and praised the board and management for moves that have helped Green Plains transition from an ethanol-dependent producer.
+The company said it appreciates its ongoing dialogue with Ancora and "seek(s) to maintain a constructive relationship with them."

-But it also warned that emerging risks, including reduced fuel consumption and political change are lurking and that "the macro environment presents a much greater challenge to Green Plains.
+But Ancora also warned that emerging risks, including reduced fuel consumption and political change are lurking and that "the macro environment presents a much greater challenge to Green Plains.

 Faced with potential challenges, Ancora estimates Green Plains may only have a few months to act and should move decisively by hiring financial advisers who could run an organized auction process.